What a difference a day makes.

 On Sunday, April 19, the Telegram began to call for donations to help flood victims.
 Police Commissioner George Mulkey toured the flooded areas and declared 2,500 people homeless.

 That Sunday was Easter.
 Two churches and the phone company managed to transmit Easter services over telephone lines to people who were unable to go to church because of high water.

 The flood wreaked havoc on the railroads.
 Trainmen of the Rock Island railroad said the Trinity was seven miles wide at Newark (that part of the river would not become Eagle Mountain Lake until 1932).

 By April 20, the day after Easter, the tide was turning—literally: The water level began to fall.
-Some public services were restored; relief efforts continued; the Lyric vaudeville theater on Houston Street gave benefit shows.
+Some public services were restored; relief efforts continued; the Lyric vaudeville theater on Houston Street (seen in header above) gave benefit shows.
 The city physician urged that standing water be drained or treated with oil to prevent mosquitoes from breeding.

 As the water level fell, searchers found the body of an engineer who had been missing since his locomotive had been swept off the track by flood water and partially submerged in mud.

 Today when we look at the wide, laidback Trinity it’s hard to imagine such a rampage.
 But the river of 2015 is not the river of 1908.
 In 1908 the river channel was narrower and more convoluted than it is today.
 It was not contained by the high levees of today.
 That skinny, squirmy channel of 1908 could not drain a sudden and heavy rainfall from its watershed.
 Compare these images, from 1907 and 2013, of the Clear Fork from Lancaster northeast to the confluence with the West Fork.
 (On the 1907 map North Street became Lancaster.)
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)